tanteckfang/tp/docs/team/tanteckfang.md

 * **Enhancements to existing features**: Refined the find command to findstudent to align with the findcourse command for consistency.
     * Credits: the original AB3 address book.

+* **Project management**
+    * Responsible for overseeing and ensuring the consistency and quality of documentation for the project.

 * **Documentation**:
     * User Guide: